mitchell/madmaan/README.md

 # madmaan
 # Introduction
 Madmaan is a dynamically and strong typed language that simplifies JavaScript's syntax and looks M A D S I C K, man.
 Hate semi-colons?
 Well, try out exclamation marks!
 Does using "!" for "not" not make sense?
 Okay, use "NOT" instead, M A N. Plus, we know how ugly {} can be.
-S O  N O  C U R L Y  B R A C K E T S, M A N.
+S O. N O. C U R L Y. B R A C K E T S, M A N.
 This language explodes(compiles) into JavaScript, now go get M A D, M A A N.